-- (a) The municipality will consider increasing rates annually during the budget process in terms of the guidelines issued by National Treasury from time to time. - (b) Rate increases will be used to finance the increase in operating costs of community and subsidised services. - (c) Relating to community and subsidised services the following annual adjustments will be made: - i.
-All salary and wage increases as agreed at the South African Local
+- (b) Rate increases will be used to finance the increase in operating costs of community and subsidised services. - Relating to community and subsidised services the following annual adjustments will (c) be made: - i.
+All salary and wage increases as agreed at the South African Local social development and moral development, for example, by religious institutions, sports institutions, schools and other non governmental organisations which promote health and other benefit to the community; and

-Government Bargaining Council and in terms of the Remuneration of Public office Bearers Act;
+- Government Bargaining Council and in terms of the Remuneration of Public office Bearers Act; - ii.

-- ii.
 An inflation adjustment for general expenditure and repairs and maintenance, and contributions to statutory funds, and - iii.
 Additional depreciation costs or interest and redemption on loans associated with the assets created during the previous financial year. - (d) Extraordinary expenditure related to community services not foreseen during the previous budget period and approved by the council during a budget review process will be financed by an increase in property rates annually during the budget process. - (e) Affordability of rates to ratepayers with special reference to the Property Rates Act No 6 of 2004 chapter 2, paragraph 20. - (f) All increases in property rates will be communicated to the local community in terms of the municipality's policy on community participation.